This post may contain affiliate links.

 We’re picking cherry tomatoes from early plantings.
 Later plantings are flowering and fruit forming.
 Some cherry plants are looking sick, others are flourishing.
 There are a lot of variables and now on the farm we have bacterial wilt and nematodes.
 Growing tomatoes is much harder now than when we were on the coast and the same latitude.

-We have a lot of roma tomatoes ready in July.
+We used to have a lot of roma tomatoes ready in July.
 We use them in cooking and there are enough that we never have to buy tomatoes during this season, fresh or tinned.

 The fancy/heirloom variety tomatoes are much more picky and difficult to grow.
 We picked a few slicer tomatoes in June from a plant that had been neglected right through the wet season.
 We were away.